Cjames21082/Hackbright-Project--Soccer/README.md

 The app contains a function that modifies a team rating by the following:
 * determine the odds (percentage) between competitors using their current rating
-* modify rating using the team's current rating, the expected result, the actual result, and a kfactor <a herf= "http://en.wikipedia.org/wiki/Elo_rating_system"> See Elo Rating System</a>
+* modify rating using the team's current rating, the expected result, the actual result, and a kfactor [!See Elo Rating](http://en.wikipedia.org/wiki/Elo_rating_system)

 The app also modifies a player rating.
 Additional factors are considered in a player's rating.
 A player receives a game strength based on their game stats.
 The player also receives a portion of the win/loss difference from the team ratings.
 With this data the player's rating is modified based on the elo rating algorithm.